Maintaining Excellence

 Community Consolidated School District 46 and the Board of Education are committed to fulfilling our mission of empowering learners, creating equity, and cultivating community as we maintain excellence when it comes to our educational offerings.
 We remain focused on protecting our high-performing schools, benefiting both our students and taxpayers.
-But we need to hear from you, our district residents.

 This type of voter-approved funding proposal, unlike a bond referendum, would allow the District to address both capital facility and operating needs districtwide.